日本語

-The Assignment needs to include stipulated information (see * below).
-It should be an original executed (signed) or notarized document, or a certified/notarized copy stating that the copy is a true copy of the original.
+The Assignment document must include the information mentioned below.
+It should also be an original, executed (signed) or notarized document or a certified/notarized copy, with a statement that it is a true copy of the original.
 The JPO will not accept photocopies.

 * Information required on assignment documents

-— Names and Addresses of both assignor and assignee (which matches the information already on file at the JPO);
+(2) --> Names and Addresses of both assignor and assignee, which match the information already on file at the JPO.

-— Signatures from both assignor and assignee (at least from assignor).
-Note that the JPO currently does not allow e-signatures;
+(3) --> Signatures from both assignor and assignee (at least from the assignor).
+Note that the JPO currently does not allow e-signatures.

-The applicant can either submit the original assignment they have created (including if this includes details of patents in other jurisdictions), or KIPB can prepare a document which includes only the Japanese patents, for exclusive use in Japan (please inquire).
+The applicant can either submit an original assignment they have created (even if this includes details of patents to be assigned in other jurisdictions), or KIPB can prepare a document which includes only the Japanese patents, for exclusive use in Japan (please inquire).

 (Transferring to a foreign entity)